 Education and Certification Requirements

-Employment of substance abuse and behavioral disorder counselors is projected to grow 22 percent from 2014 to 2024, much faster than the average for all occupations.
-The number of individuals who have access to health insurance is expected to continue to increase because of federal health insurance reform.
-The law requires insurance plans to cover treatment for mental health disorders in the same way as other chronic diseases.
-T
+Employment of substance abuse and behavioral disorder counselors is projected to grow 23 percent from 2016 to 2026, much faster than the average for all occupations.
+Employment growth is expected as people continue to seek addiction and mental health counseling.